Conn. home invasion survivor: No run for CongressFebruary 5, 2014 @ 10:43 am

 Petit has never held elected office, but he was deeply involved in campaigning against the repeal of Connecticut's death penalty.

-The seat is one where Republicans have their best chance to break Democrats' lock on the state's congressional delegation.
+Petit was considered a formidable candidate if he ran and the seat is one where Republicans would have a chance to break Democrats' lock on the state's congressional delegation.

 Please login below with your Facebook, Twitter, Google+ or Disqus account.
 Existing MyNorthwest account holders will need to create a new Disqus account or use one of the social logins provided below.
 Thank you.